mrizzi/poc/rest-graph/README.md

 * retrieve the hints for all the applications analyzed
 * get analysis status updates while analysis is running

-Features to be added: check the Issues and feel free to add your request for new features.
+Features to be added: check the [Issues](https://github.com/mrizzi/poc/issues) for enhancements already planned and feel free to add your request for new features if it's not there yet.

 ## Run on Minikube
 Install a Minikube instance following instructions from.